Premier League cleared to resume on June 1 after government publish 50-page post-lockdown document | Goal.com

 Premier League cleared to resume on June 1 after government publish 50-page post-lockdown document

-The government have published a 50-page document for lifting the coronavirus-enforced lockdown in England which could see top-level sport restart on June 1.
+The government have published a 50-page document for lifting the coronavirus-enforced lockdown in England which could the Premier League restart on June 1.

 A guide for exiting the lockdown has been released on Monday afternoon, with social distancing measures to remain in place as various activities are resumed across the country.

-Step two of British Prime Minister Boris Johnson's "roadmap" could see the current Premier League season get back underway next month, with all remaining fixtures set to be played behind closed doors until public safety can be guaranteed.
+Step two of British Prime Minister Boris Johnson's "roadmap" clears the way for current football season get back underway next month, with all remaining fixtures set to be played behind closed doors until public safety can be guaranteed.

+The new document has been titled 'Our Plan to Rebuild: The UK Government's Covid-19 Recovery Strategy', and the lifting of restrictions is conditional upon the continued adherence to protocols which have been put in place to contain the spread of Covid-19.

 More to follow.